zrhoffman/vscode-go/Go-tools-that-the-Go-extension-depends-on.md

-The Go extension for Visual Studio Code various Go tools, installed in the user's GOPATH.
-Some of them are responsible for general language features like code navigation, auto-completions, symbol search etc. Others, while helpful are optional for the Go extension to provide day-to-day language support.
+The Go extension for Visual Studio Code offers various Go tools that are installed in the user's GOPATH.
+Some of them are responsible for general language features like code navigation, auto-completions, symbol search etc. Others, while helpful, are optional for the Go extension to provide day-to-day language support.

 Tools essential for the general features of this extension: